LSeu-Open/Cellpose_Gradio/README.md

 #### 4. Open the app

-Open your web browser and navigate to the URL displayed in the terminal (usually http://127.0.0.1:7860).
-Alternatively, you can simply Ctrl+click on the URL in the terminal.
+Open your web browser and navigate to the URL displayed in the terminal (typically http://127.0.0.1:7860).
+Alternatively, you can simply click the URL in the terminal while holding down the Ctrl key.

 ### Linux and macOS (Initial Setup)